 Cindy Jones Goodman, Helen Morgan and Ruth Morgan have also served as hostesses.
 The luncheon has been held at the Rod & Gun Club and the Calvary Alliance Church in the past.

-This year the luncheon was held at the First Baptist Church in Arcade with hosts Martha Pryor and Henry Kaack.
+This year the luncheon was held at the First Baptist Church in Arcade with hosts Connie Owens Kaack and Carol Owens Bruyere.

 With guests coming great distances for the service, this time of fellowship renews friendships and reunites families.